dtcooper/crazyarms/docs/index.md

     a DJ is authorized to play.
 Simple as that.

-    Rather than re-invent the wheel, Google Calendar was chosen because of its wide adoption and east of use &mdash; and implementation of recurring events..
+    Rather than re-invent the wheel, Google Calendar was chosen because of its wide adoption and east of use --- and implementation of recurring events..
 Your web front-end can integrate with that, rather than a complex, custom API.

 Scheduled playout of long-format audio files, ie prerecorded shows